 ABOUT THIS TRAINING

 No prior experience is needed for this training.
-The only requirement is a love of pregnancy and babies and a interest in pregnancy, childbirth, lactation and newborns.
+The only requirement is a love of pregnancy and babies and an interest in pregnancy, childbirth, lactation and newborns.
 This course focuses on working with families from low-income and BIPOC backgrounds in public health and community settings.
-BIPOC persons are encouraged to attend.

 Who Should Attend?